Jordan-Bailey/DSI_Capstone_Project/README.md

 This is the README for my capstone project.
+Provided are links to each notebook in my project, as well as the locations for my data.

 Data: !../raw_data_files

 Notebooks:

-Notebook 1: Acquiring Data from Basketball reference
+Notebook 1: Acquiring Data from Basketball-Reference.com

+Notebook 2:

 Notebook 3: Dataframe Merging

- - Make sure to change labels for clarity sake, Home and Away teams should really be teams 1 and 2, because you've already accounted for home with the "home" indicator
+Notebook 4: EDA/Time Series Analysis

+Notebook 5: Extended EDA

+Notebook 6: Modeling